 Please note: within the expertise of the volunteers on duty, enquiries are dealt with in strict order of receipt.
 We normally respond to queries within three to four weeks of receipt.

-Tuesday to Saturday 10am to 5pm.
-Closed SUNDAY & MONDAY.
+Tuesday to Saturday 10am to 5pm (4pm on winter Saturdays).
+We are closed SUNDAY & MONDAY.